 The goal of the grieving process is learning to live with loss, which is a part of life.
 You do not forget the person who has died, nor stop loving that person, but you can grow to accept the death and your feelings about it and move on with your own life.
-Each person deals with loss uniquely, yet many experience similar initial feelings, such as sadness, loneliness, fatigue, and numbness.
-In the case of death of someone you love, you may find the most difficult stage of grief will occur six months to a year afterward.
+Each person deals with loss differently, yet many experience similar initial feelings, such as sadness, loneliness, fatigue, and numbness.
+In the case of the death of someone you love, you may find the most difficult stage of grief six months to a year afterward.

-When the death is of a violent or sudden nature, anger, shock,and helplessness may predominate as the initial response.
+When the death is of a violent or sudden nature, anger, shock, and helplessness may predominate as the initial response.
 In circumstances where the death is the result of an accident, survivors and others may feel guilty and somehow responsible ("if only ...").

 When in mourning, behavior changes.
 Sleep can be interrupted or become prolonged.
 Normal eating patterns may change.
 Some people become forgetful and confused.
-Others withdraw from social supports and avoid all reminders of these who died.
+Others withdraw from social supports and avoid all reminders of those who died.
 Thinking it will numb the pain, some individuals drink heavily and abuse drugs.
-Please note: if you have any preexisting condition (headaches, diabetes, an addiction) this becomes your "weakest link," where the stress of the loss may strike and exacerbate the condition.
+Please note: if you have any preexisting condition (headaches, diabetes, or an addiction) this becomes your "weakest link," where the stress of the loss may strike and exacerbate the condition.

-At many points after a loss, the grieving person may benefit from the support of others.
+Often after a loss, the grieving person may benefit from the support of others.
 Individual grief reactions vary widely, not only from person to person, but also within the same person over time.
 Accordingly, friends need to be ready to accept and support the griever through a wide range of emotions.